glainistrash/glainistrash/README.md

 #### May edit/change in the future if needed!

 Update: fixed grammar and spelling. i'm now more active in G&B area so please find me there <3

+update 2: added dni and iwc (interact with caution) list